utkarsh2102/utkarsh2102.org/content/posts/foss-in-feb-26.md

 ### Other Activities

-- **[LTS] Front Desk duties**: Performed a large batch of CVE triage, marking numerous packages for bullseye, buster, and stretch as either `postponed`, `end-of-life`, `not-affected`, or added them to the Xla-needed.txt files.
-  - Also replied to certain mails and IRC texts around FD related tasks.
+- **[LTS]** Coordinated the libvirt sitaution with Ben Hutchings.
+The upload has already been prepped, will upload in March.

 - **[ELTS]** Continued to help Bastien and Markus with the tomcat9 regression for buster.

 - **[ELTS]** Partially reviewed ruby-rack CVEs to help Bastien.
 This took more time than expected with some more develpments hapening at the end of the month - new CVEs that aren't as easy to backport as I expected them to be.
 Will continue with these in March.

-- **[LTS]** Coordinated the libvirt sitaution with Ben Hutchings.
-The upload has already been prepped, will upload in March.
+- **[E/LTS] Front Desk duties**: Performed a large batch of CVE triage, marking numerous packages for bullseye, buster, and stretch as either `postponed`, `end-of-life`, `not-affected`, or added them to the Xla-needed.txt files.
+  - Also replied to certain mails and IRC texts around FD related tasks.

+- **[E/LTS]** Monitored discussions on mailing lists, IRC, and all the documentation updates.

-- **[LTS]** Attended the monthly LTS meeting on Jitsi.
+- **[E/LTS]** Attended the monthly LTS meeting on Jitsi.
 [Summary here](https://lists.debian.org/debian-lts/2026/02/msg00026.html).

-- **[E/LTS]** Monitored discussions on mailing lists, IRC, and all the documentation updates.

 ---